 Read our updated review of Coinmama exchange here.

-ARK pays up to 10% dividends on coins when you stake them and vote for one of the 51 delegates.
-These dividends are paid out every few days (or sometimes daily) so you’re getting instant growth in your tokens.
+Staking ARK pays up to 10% staking rewards on coins when you stake them and vote for one of the 51 delegates.
+These dividends are paid out every few days (or sometimes daily) so you’re getting instant growth in your tokens and this makes ARK one of the best coins to stake.

 There will be a total of 128,694,286 Ark Coins.
 Currently, 97,444,286 of these are in circulation, with Ark using the delegated Proof of Stake.